goyazan/MySQL-Customer-Lifetime-Value-Cohort/README.md

 # Customer Lifetime Value
-CLV cohort table built in MySQL v5.7 for a Google Data Studio dashboard
+SQL queries written in MySQL v5.7 to create a Google Data Studio customer lifetime value dashboard for a subscription-based company.